GL-Li/vimwiki/Rust_language.md

         // This is all the definition required fn summarize(&self) -> String;

-        // define another method that mutate the variable of certain types fn hide_author(&mut self);
+        // define another method that mutate the variable of types with this trait fn hide_author(&mut self);
     }
     ```

 - implement a trait on a type.
-All trait items must be implemented.
+All trait items must be implemented if no default definition.
 A working example:
     ```rust
     // src/main.rs
     fn main() {